percona/everest-doc/docs/multi-namespaces.md

 ## Use case for multi-namespaces in Percona Everest

-If you are dealing with complex environments comprising Kubernetes clusters that need to be used with Percona Everest, you can leverage the multi-namespace feature.
+If you are dealing with complex environments comprising Kubernetes clusters that need to be used with Percona Everest, you can leverage the multiple namespace feature.
 This feature enables logical partitioning within the cluster, thus helping to manage the clusters efficiently.

 ## Default namespaces in Percona Everest